Rick Reynolds, LCSW

 To please both sides is impossible.

-I say that in an attempt to help those of you closing the door on an infidelity understand why throwing away the key is a necessity.
+I say that in an attempt to help those of you closing the door on infidelity understand why throwing away the key is a necessity.
 The other side of me that wanted the affair is both crafty and cunning.
 While my true self wants to return home, there's a good chance the part of me that entered into the affair may still crave those feelings of affirmation.

 Failure to throw away the key leaves me vulnerable to something I know my true self does not want.

 If you've betrayed your heart and fallen into self-deception, self-sabotage remains an eminent threat.
-This leaves you as your own worse enemy.
+This leaves you as your own worst enemy.
 Avoiding self-sabotage requires guarding your own motivations and actions.
 Here are a few pitfalls that can unintentionally sabotage our resolve when ending an affair.

-Guilt and Shame:
+Guilt and Shame

 It's our inability to forgive ourselves that leaves us vulnerable.

-The "Someday" Vision:
+The "Someday" Vision

-Deciding this relationship will never be, is critical.
+Deciding this relationship will never be is critical.

-Breaking the Ties that Bind:
+Breaking the Ties that Bind

 "The parts of the story that remain untold